Reinsurers mull response to growing competition

 But many reinsurers are clearly trying to ride the wave of alternative insurance investing, taking advantage of their own specialist understanding of risk to not only buy the bonds for their own portfolios but to advise others, too.

-In Europe, reinsurers Swiss Re, Munich Re and Hannover Re (HNRGn.DE) are active issuers of cat bonds to protect their own reinsurance book and on behalf of insurance clients.
-U.S. players such as Allstate Corp (ALL.N) and Chubb Corp (CB.N) are also regular issuers.
+In Europe, reinsurers Swiss Re, Munich Re and Hannover Re are active issuers of cat bonds to protect their own reinsurance book and on behalf of insurance clients.
+U.S. players such as Allstate Corp and Chubb Corp are also regular issuers.

 “Most reinsurers need and are beginning to develop some sort of third-party fund management capability,” said Willis Re’s Vickers.